Scott Olson/Getty Images

-Granted, the president deserves credit for making a few middle-of-the-road remarks with which many on the other side of the political spectrum would agree.
-But not only are they a day late and a dollar short, they were presented in an ill-fitting environment, and one which did his message no favors.
+Granted, the president deserves credit for some politically moderate remarks with which those on each side of the aisle would, or should, agree.
+But not only are these a day late and a dollar short, they were presented in an ill-fitting environment, one which did his mostly respectable message no favors.

-Obama spoke at the venue where he had given his victory speech on Election Night 2012, thus choosing to, once again, bask in a sea of approval and validation — not the proper context for a farewell speech to the nation.
+Obama spoke at the venue where he had given his victory speech on Election Night 2012, thus choosing to, once again, bask in a sea of approval and validation — not an ideal environment for a farewell speech to the nation.

-The massive convention center was packed to the brim with adoring, quasi-obsessive lapdogs who were not shy in eluding bitterness regarding Obama's successor as well as an audible reluctance to ideologically moderate concepts which Obama himself has traditionally been shy in expressing.
+The massive convention center was packed to the brim with adoring, obsessive lapdogs far from shy in vocalizing their bitterness regarding Obama's successor as well as an aversion to some ideologically moderate concepts which Obama himself has traditionally been uneager in expressing.

-The Chicago community has done him many favors, but not this time.
-Obama's adopted hometown audience tarnished the effect of his speech in a way that was hard to ignore, and the president should have recognized this beforehand as a potential liability.
+The Chicago community has done him many favors, and he to it, but not this time.
+Obama's adopted hometown audience tarnished the effect of his speech in a way difficult to ignore, and the president should have recognized this beforehand as a potential liability.
 The event was neither a campaign stop nor a victory speech, but by notable metrics it was orchestrated like one.

-Obama, despite the tears, did not lay bare a deep, personal openness and frankness that presidents are often resigned to show, but which Nixon gracefully did in 1974.
+Despite the tears, he did not lay bare a deep, personal openness and frankness that presidents are often resigned to show, but which Nixon gracefully did in 1974.

-Obama made a decent reference to the fragmentation of interests and information during socially disjointed times like Carter did in 1981, but it is yet to be determined if he outlined a path for his post-presidential ambitions with the same conviction.
+Although making solid reference to the fragmentation of interests and information during socially disjointed times like Carter did in 1981, it is yet to be determined if he outlined a path for his post-presidential ambitions with the same conviction.

 All this would have been forgivable had Obama struck out on his own and did what he does best.
-But at the moment, at least, it does not appear that he did.
-We are left wondering why his tank was empty, at what point it had run out, and what caused it…
+But at the moment, at least, it does not appear he did.